Trial for acclaimed theater director opens in Russia

 Russian theatre and film director Kirill Serebrennikov waits for a start of court hearing in Moscow, Russia, Wednesday, Nov.
 7, 2018.
 Serebrennikov has been under house arrest since August 2017 on charges of ... more

-MOSCOW (AP) — The fraud trial of arguably Russia's best-known contemporary theater and film director has opened in Moscow.
+MOSCOW (AP) — Russia's arguably best-known contemporary theater and film director pleaded not guilty Wednesday as his fraud trial opened in Moscow.

-Kirill Serebrennikov is accused of embezzling 133 million rubles (about $2 million) of state funding for a theater project.

-Speaking at the start of the trial on Wednesday the 49-year-old Serebrennikov denied the charges, saying that he has "never stolen anything from anyone."

-Serebrennikov's arrest in August last year sent shockwaves through Russia's art circles and was seen by some as a chilling omen of a return to Soviet-style censorship.
+Kirill Serebrennikov's midnight arrest during a movie shoot in August last year sent shockwaves through Russia's art circles and was seen by some as a chilling omen of a return to Soviet-style censorship.